EbonyGunwhy/Ferret/README.md

+# Running Ferret
+Ferret.py is the start-up file.

 # How to define models for use in Ferret
 The following is a description of how to define one or more models for use in Ferret using the Python programming language.
 The folder **Ferret\Developer\ModelLibrary** contains a Python file called